Originality.ai is the toughest ensemble detector on the market with a 13%+ false positive rate. Here's the complete 2026 strategy guide.

 The Agency Workflow That Actually Scales

-- Address any failures by content type before processing remainder
+Address any failures by content type before processing the rest

 Advanced Tactics for Stubborn High Scores